cover of Book Black Communities of Fairfax

 Linneall Naylor

-Linneall is president of the Jermantown Preservation Society and loves doing genealogical work.
+Linneall Naylor is president of the Jermantown Cemetery Preservation Society and FCPS teacher.
+She was raised in Washington D.C. but returned to the Fairfax area to find her roots.
 Her expertise and excellent speaking skills are well known in genealogy circles.
+She and Etta Willson give outstanding family history lectures.

 Rondia Prescott